breadweb/extralife-helper/README.md

 The Extra Life Helper is written in JavaScript and React.
 [Tailwind](https://tailwindcss.com/) is used for CSS and [Vite](https://vitejs.dev/) is the framework used for local development and making builds.

 If you've been wanting to develop your own React application that works with the Extra Life API, there are pleny of reusable components and hooks that you can leverage.
+There are also nice Python scripts included in this repo that enable rapid local testing against a mock version of the Extra Life API.

 If you are interested in modifying the Helper to meet specific requirements for yourself or your Extra Life team, please review the following sections.